naveenkumarbv66/Schedit-Assignment/README.md

    - Implicitly checked through overlap detection
    - Can be extended for explicit availability windows

+## 🗑️ Shift Deletion Feature

+### Overview

+The app supports safe deletion of shifts with automatic cleanup of all related data.
+When a shift is deleted, all employee assignments for that shift are automatically removed to maintain data integrity.

+### How to Delete a Shift

+1. **Navigate to Shift Details**
+   - Open the Shifts screen
+   - Tap on any shift card to view details

+2. **Delete the Shift**
+   - Tap the "Delete Shift" button (red button at the bottom)
+   - A confirmation dialog will appear showing:
+     - Shift details (location and time)
+     - Number of employee assignments that will be removed
+     - Warning that the action cannot be undone

+3. **Confirm Deletion**
+   - Review the information in the dialog
+   - Tap "Delete" to confirm or "Cancel" to abort
+   - Upon confirmation, the shift and all assignments are permanently deleted
+   - You'll be automatically navigated back to the shifts list

+### Data Integrity & Cascade Deletion

+The app ensures complete data integrity when deleting shifts:

+- **Automatic Assignment Cleanup**: All `ShiftAssignment` records for the deleted shift are automatically removed
+- **No Orphaned Data**: Database foreign key constraints with `CASCADE` ensure no orphaned assignment records remain
+- **Employee Safety**: Employee records are never deleted - only the assignment relationship is removed
+- **Other Shifts Unaffected**: Deleting one shift does not affect other shifts or their assignments

+### Technical Implementation

+- **Database Level**: Foreign key constraint with `onDelete = ForeignKey.CASCADE` ensures automatic cleanup
+- **Repository Layer**: `deleteShift()` method handles the deletion process
+- **UI Layer**: Confirmation dialog prevents accidental deletions
+- **User Feedback**: Clear warnings and error messages guide the user

+### Use Cases

+- **Cleanup Generated Shifts**: Delete shifts created from templates that are no longer needed
+- **Correct Mistakes**: Remove incorrectly created shifts
+- **Schedule Adjustments**: Delete shifts when schedule changes occur
+- **Bulk Operations**: Delete multiple shifts individually as needed

 ## 📋 Shift Templates Feature

 ### Overview